ShingareOm/PYTHON23/README.md

 ## Owner

-**Om Shingare**
+**Om Shingare | GPO CO 3YR Batch3 23-24**

 ## About

-This repository houses Python practicals that cover a range of topics including but not limited to:
+This repository houses Python practicals that cover a the diploma Manual Student Activities:

 - Basic syntax and data types
 - Control flow (if statements, loops)